Hyperbolic site percolation

 \subsection{Embeddings of one-ended planar graphs}

 We say that the $2$-sphere, the Euclidean plane, and the hyperbolic plane constitute the \emph{natural geometries} (see, for example, Babai \cite[Sect.\ 3.1]{Bab97}).
 The natural geometries are two-dimensional Riemannian manifolds.
 An \emph{Archimedean tiling} of a two-dimensional Riemannian manifold is a tiling by regular polygons such that the group of isometries of the tiling acts transitively on the vertices of the tiling.
-An infinite, one-ended, transitive planar graph can be characterized as a tiling of either the Euclidean plane or the hyperbolic plane, and we henceforth denote by $\sH$ the plane that is appropriate in a given case.
+An infinite, one-ended, transitive planar graph can be characterized as a tiling of either the Euclidean plane or the hyperbolic plane.